ResponsiveImagesCG/newsletters/RICG-newsletter-2015-11-23.md

 - Vox has been deploying respimg across their properties, resulting in some [eye][sbnation]-[popping][verge] performance gains.
 - Seeing double downloads in Chrome?
 Yoav just cleaned up [a][width-for-height] [handful][non-mobile] [of][cached] nasty bugs that were conspiring to cause them.
-- Rachel Andrew, Perch proprietor and CSS-Grids-expert, recently published [a reflection on how and why CSS Grids has developed over the past few years][css-grid].
-It’s a fascinating long view of how standards evolve and how the standards process works.
-Everything about it — from the the frustration at pace and process to the pride and satisfaction in the end result — felt very, very familiar.
-If you want to make a dent in the web, go [have a look][css-grid].
+- Rachel Andrew, Perch proprietor and CSS-Grids-expert, recently published [a reflection on how and why CSS Grids has evolved over the past few years][css-grid].
+It’s a fascinating long view of how the sausage gets made and everything about it — from the the frustration at pace and process to the pride and satisfaction in the end result — felt very, very familiar.

 [sbnation]: https://twitter.com/okor/status/664901771811274753
 [verge]: https://twitter.com/reckless/status/661666972388753408